Who Was Jerry Garcia?

-Band leader, guitarist, and songwriter.
-Born on August 1, 1942, in San Francisco, California.
+Band leader, guitarist and songwriter Jerome John "Jerry" Garcia was born on August 1, 1942, in San Francisco, California.
 Garcia was the son of a Spanish immigrant who grew up to become a bandleader popular in the San Francisco area.
 He studied piano as a boy but turned to the guitar in his teens.
-He dropped out of school at age 17 and served nine months in the U.S. Army before being discharged for poor conduct.
-He began to play folk and blues guitar, alone or with pickup groups, in clubs in the San Francisco area while working as a salesman and music teacher in a music store.
+Dropping out of school at age 17, Garcia served nine months in the U.S. Army before being discharged for poor conduct.
+He began to play folk and blues guitar—alone or with pickup groups—in clubs within the San Francisco area, while working as a salesman and music teacher in a music store.

-In 1965 he formed a band, the Warlocks, but on discovering another group with that name, it was changed to the Grateful Dead (1966).
+In 1965, Garcia formed a band, the Warlocks, but upon discovering another group with that name, it was changed to the Grateful Dead (1966).
 Closely involved with the San Francisco hippie movement and the use of drugs such as LSD, the band first played "psychedelic" rock but moved on to a more diverse repertory of rock styles in the 1970s.
 From around 1974 the band's members began to go their own ways, and Garcia made solo appearances and albums.
 In the 1980s he became heavily addicted to drugs, and after being arrested in 1985 was sent to a treatment center.
-After emerging from a diabetic coma, he decided to turn his life around, and the band made a comeback (1987) with a hit single, "Touch of Gray" and an album, In the Dark.
+After emerging from a diabetic coma, he decided to turn his life around, and the band made a comeback in 1987 with a hit single, "Touch of Gray" and an album, In the Dark.